frizatch/OpenRefine-intro/README.md

 ### Running OpenRefine

-When running OpenRefine, initially a command line window will open.
-This is a window with a black background.
-As OpenRefine runs, lines of text will appear in the command line window.
-Then the Open Refine interface will open in your default web browser.
-You do not need to interact with the command line window.
-Leave it open in the background, and work on datasets in your web browser.
+When working in OpenRefine, you'll be interacting with a browser window.
+Initially a command line window will open on your machine (a window with a black background).
+As OpenRefine runs, lines of text will appear in the command line window, then the OpenRefine interface will open in your default web browser.
+Leave the command line window open in the background and let it do its thing, and work on datasets in your web browser.

 ### Exiting OpenRefine

 To exit OpenRefine, close all the browser tabs or windows, then navigate to the command line window.
 To close this window and ensure OpenRefine exits properly, hold down [control] and press [c] on your keyboard.
 This will save all changes to your projects.

-### GENERAL
+### General operation concept

+OpenRefine keeps all of the data on your local machine!
 No internet connection is needed, and none of the data or commands you enter in OpenRefine are sent to a remote server.
+This does mean that your project is tied to that local machine, so export/import is necessary if you want to work on a project elsewhere.
 You are NOT modifying original/raw data.
 Projects are autosaved every five minutes and when OpenRefine is properly shut down (Ctrl+C).

-See History in User Manual for details.
-Files are saved locally such that if you are working on two computers you will have to export/import files/projects.
+### Loading Data

+## Working with the Data

 ### Facets and Filters